0xcert/framework/docs/connectors/atomic-deployments-guide.md

 const gateway = Gateway.getInstance(provider, getGatewayConfig(NetworkKind.ROPSTEN));
 ```

-`getGatewayConfig` wil always return the latest contract versions for specific package version.
-If you want to configure gateway config on your own using our already deployed addresses from [here]().
+`getGatewayConfig` will always return the latest contract versions for a specific package version.
+If you want to configure gateway config on your own, you can find our already deployed addresses [here]().

 ## Asset ledger deploy order

 ::: card Live example
-Click [here](https://codesandbox.io/s/github/0xcert/example-asset-ledger-deploy-order?module=%2FREADME.md) to check the live example for fixed actions order.
+Click [here](https://codesandbox.io/s/github/0xcert/example-asset-ledger-deploy-order?module=%2FREADME.md) to check the live example for the fixed actions order.
 :::

-We always have two participants in an deploy order.
-First is the maker of the order.
-The one who defines what will happen.
-The second is the taker who can either be directly specified or left empty to anyone can execute the order.
-We will give an example of the second option.
-So lets jump right in an define an deploy order.
+We always have two participants in a deploy order.
+The first is the maker of the order, the one who defines what will happen.
+The second one is the taker, who can either be directly specified or left empty to be filled by anyone who can execute the order.
+Our example will take the second option.
+So let's jump right in and define a deploy order.

 ```ts
 const order = {